FIWARE/CanisMajor/docs/installation.md

 # Installation Guide

-This section describes installing Canis Major Blockchain Adaptor:
+This section describes installing CanisMajor Blockchain Adaptor:

-# Requirments
+# Requirements
-In order to execute Canis Major, it is needed to have previously installed the following software:
+In order to execute CanisMajor, it is needed to have previously installed the following software:
  - NodeJS 12
  - ORM Database (SQL, Postgres)

  # Installation

-The following steps need to be performed to get Canis Major up and running:
+The following steps need to be performed to get CanisMajor up and running:

 1. Download the software, using GitHub.